Beacon: Other uses

-Beacons and bonfires are also used to mark occasions and celebrate events.

 Beacons have also allegedly been abused by shipwreckers.
 An illicit fire at a wrong position would be used to direct a ship against shoals or beaches, so that its cargo could be looted after the ship sank or ran aground.
 There are, however, no historically substantiated occurrences of such intentional shipwrecking.

 In wireless networks, a beacon is a type of frame which is sent by the access point (or WiFi router) to indicate that it is on.

 Bluetooth based beacons periodically send out a data packet and this could be used by software to identify the beacon location.
 This is typically used by indoor navigation and positioning applications.

 Beaconing is the process that allows a network to self-repair network problems.
 The stations on the network notify the other stations on the ring when they are not receiving the transmissions.
 Beaconing is used in Token ring and FDDI networks.